 Professional medical organizations and societies recommend breath monitoring for patients like you, who may be at risk of breathing problems.
 Some examples include:

-Clinical studies on capnography monitoring are also available.
+Patient information on capnography monitoring is also available.

 You should not remove the tubing from your face until your physician decides you don’t need your breathing monitored any longer.
 A clinician will help you remove the tubing from your face.